Coreless DC Motor

 - A hollow cylinder, also called a basket, with copper coils wound in a self-supporting honeycomb or skewed pattern.

-- The permanent magnet which fits inside the basket and therefore sits inside the rotor.
+- The permanent magnet fits inside the basket and therefore sits inside the rotor.
 An air gap separates the magnet and the housing.
 The magnet produces the magnetic field.

 - Brushes and commutators usually made of precious metals.